Vascular Plants of North Carolina

 AuthorBeadle

 DistributionRanges in the Sandhills and adjacent parts of the southern Coastal Plain, to an undetermined extent.
 Apparently ranges barely into the adjacent southeastern Piedmont.
-Range is very poorly delineated, though Lance's (2014) range map shows a fairly narrow NE-SW finger of the range extending though the Sandhills region to the west-central Coastal Plain.
-As the editors can locate no specimens or other county data for the species, the range map below must remain unpopulated.
+Range is very poorly delineated, though Lance's (2014) generalized range map shows a fairly narrow NE-SW finger extending though the Sandhills region to the west-central Coastal Plain.
+Weakley (2025) maps it as rare in the Piedmont, uncommon in the Coastal Plain.
+Website editors can locate only one specimen at SERNEC (2026): Bladen County, Lionel Melvin's property, about 3 miles NW of Ammon, open sandy woodland, 15 August 1959, G.A.
+Dorsey D-252 (GA); annotated by Lance as C. sororia var. visenda in 2013.

 This is a southern species ranging from eastern NC south to northern FL and AL. It ranges well into the Piedmont in GA and AL.

-AbundanceNot well known, but probably uncommon in the Sandhills and probably rare outside of that region.
-Lance (2014) calls it "rare" in NC, despite its range extending well northward into the state.
-Weakley's (2018) range map indicates "uncommon" for the Coastal Plain and "rare" for the Piedmont.
-As with many hawthorn taxa/species, the NCNHP database does not contain this taxon, and thus this website chooses a tentative S3? state rank.
+AbundancePoorly known, but probably uncommon in the Sandhills and probably rare outside of that region.
+Lance (2014) calls it "rare" in NC, despite its range extending well northward into the state (butr his maps are generalized and not to be taken literally).
+Weakley's (2025) range map indicates "uncommon" for the Coastal Plain and "rare" for the Piedmont.
+As with many hawthorn taxa/species, the NCNHP database does not contain this taxon, and thus this website chooses a tentative S1? state rank.

 HabitatAs with most other Southern species that range north into southeastern NC, it favors dry and sandy soil, probably mainly in pine-oak stands, disturbed sandy or other xeric ground, etc. Habitats in the state are not well described.